hdr-bgnn/Morphology-analysis/README.md

 Next you will need to configure the cluster-provided jupyter software to use the `morphology` conda environment by setting up a kernel.
 Consult your cluster specific documentation for instructions setup the kernel.
 For more about setting up kernels see [ipython documentation](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments).

 Then launch juypter, navigate to Scripts directory, and double-click Morphology_dev.ipynb.
 If prompted select the kernel associated with the `morphology` conda environment.
+Now you should be able to run the notebook.